Tartu Cathedral

 Tartu Cathedral (Tartu toomkirik), earlier also known as Dorpat Cathedral (Dorpater Domkirche), is a former Catholic church in Tartu (Dorpat), Estonia.
 The building is now an imposing ruin overlooking the lower town.
-In the small part of it that has been renovated is now located the museum of the University of Tartu, which the university also uses for major receptions.
+About a third of the cathedral has been renovated.
+The renovated part houses the museum of the University of Tartu, the premises of which the university also uses for major receptions.